GenetH/devops-sre-assignment/task2-infrastructure/README.md

 -------------
 - Ansible (version 2.9 or higher recommended) installed on your control machine.
 - SSH access to target hosts (or use `ansible_connection=local` for localhost).
-- Optional: Docker or docker-compose, or Multipass for temporary test hosts.
+- Optional: Docker or docker-compose for temporary test hosts.
 - Keep sensitive information encrypted with Ansible Vault or a secret manager; do not commit any credentials.

 Important security and workflow note